Does Car Insurance Cover Natural Disasters?

 Are all natural disasters treated the same in an auto claim?

-No. While most natural disasters are covered under comprehensive car insurance, the details can vary:
+No. Filing a claim is the same, but because most natural disasters are covered under comprehensive car insurance, the details can vary after the claim is filed:

 • Hail, wind, fire, flood, earthquake, and tornado damage are typically covered, as long as you’ve added comprehensive coverage to your policy.